VA00/SymbolicRegressionPackage/EML_toolkit/EmL_recognizer/Competition.md

   - Tokens: `39`
   - Start: `2026-03-18 08:59:45.402657`
   - End: `2026-03-18 09:06:54.100655`
-  - Status: no longer counts as a cleared rung because Antigravity found an exact `37`-token solution
+  - Status: no longer counts as a cleared rung because the current shortest known exact rung-3 result is `35` tokens
 - Historical Mathematica-ready output for `target=1/2`:

 ```wl